On the representation of measures over bounded lattices: Measures on bounded lattices as a functor

-\begin{rema} In the next Theorem, we prove that the wedge product in $X$ induces a ring structure on $M(X)$.
+\begin{remark} In the next Theorem, we prove that the wedge product in $X$ induces a ring structure on $M(X)$.
 The fact that $X$ is bounded implies that $M(X)$ becomes a commutative ring with an identity element.

 Let us define for a moment the notion of a non-normalized-measure.
 Let $X$ be a lattice, let $A$ be a ring and let $B$ be an $A$-module.
 We say the $\mu:X\rightarrow B$ is a \emph{non-normalized-measure} if